LasLabs/odoo_connector-medical/README.md

 This project contains modules extending the connector for projects dealing with Medical.

-The project for the **Connector** framework is: https://github.com/laslabs/odoo_connector-medical
+The repo for the **Connector** framework is: https://github.com/OCA/connector The repo for the **Connector Medical** framework is: https://github.com/laslabs/odoo_connector-medical

 [//]: # (addons)
 Available addons